Barclays hires ex-NYSE official to bolster trading after lawsuit

-NEW YORK, Nov 18 (Reuters) - Barclays Plc said on Tuesday it hired a former senior executive at the New York Stock Exchange to help with the bank’s electronic trading, an area in which it was accused of fraud by the New York attorney general in a pending lawsuit.
+NEW YORK (Reuters) - Barclays Plc (BARC.L) said on Tuesday it hired a former senior executive at the New York Stock Exchange to help with the bank’s electronic trading, an area in which it was accused of fraud by the New York attorney general in a pending lawsuit.

 The appointment of Joe Mecane, formerly executive vice president and head of U.S. equities at NYSE, along with the hiring in July of Christine Sandler, a senior sales executive from a NYSE affiliate, reaffirms Barclays’ commitment to its electronic trading platform, several analysts said.